-As at 31 December 2020 and 2019 information regarding fair value hedge accounting are summarized below:
+As at 31 December 2021 and 2020 information regarding fair value hedge accounting are summarized below:

-The Company has decided to implement fair value hedging strategy in order to provide hedging through fixed interest TL sales part of cross currency swap transaction (Cross Currency IRS) against fair value risk which shall arise due to changes in market interests of long term principal payment TL fixed interest credit included in its liabilities in scope of interest rate risk management.
+The Company has decided to implement fair value hedging strategy in order to provide hedging through fixed interest TL sales part of cross currency swap transaction (Cross Currency IRS) against fair value risk which shall arise due to changes in market interests of long-term principal payment TL fixed interest credit included in its liabilities in scope of interest rate risk management.

 The Company has decided to implement fair value hedging strategy in order to provide hedging through fixed interest US Dollar purchase part of cross currency swap transaction against fair value risk which shall arise due to changes in US Dollar/TL exchange rate changes in US Dollar financial leasing receivables included in its assets in scope of exchange rate risk management.
-Fair value change following the commencement of hedge accounting of loans borrowed, which are hedged items, is TL 1,262 (31 December 2019: TL 1,213).
+There is no change in fair value following the commencement of hedge accounting for borrowed loans, which are hedged items (31 December 2020: TL 1,262).

 Fixed rate financial leasing transaction of the Company is entreated to hedge accounting with interest swap transaction against fair value changes related to changes in market interest rates.
-Fair value change of fixed rate financial leasing transaction which is the hedged item is TL 171 following the beginning of accounting hedge (31 December 2019: TL (35)).
+There is no change in fair value after the beginning of hedge accounting for the fixed rate financial leasing transaction, which is the hedged item (31 December 2020: TL 171).

-All fair value hedged transactions have been found to be effective as of 31 December 2020.
+All fair value hedged transactions have been found to be effective as of 31 December 2021.